 Integrative Mental Health (IMH) was developed from blending and combining therapeutic approaches.
 The more inclusive paradigm of IMH may more adequately address your unique needs, including physical and psychological well-being, social relationships, and spiritual values.7,8

-How to Choose the Right One for You
+How to Choose the Right Therapy for Me?

 If you plan to use your insurance or employee assistance program to pay for therapy, you may need to choose a counselor who is a provider on your plan.
 Regardless of whether you have a limited number to choose from or can select from a larger pool of counselors, there are many ways to find the best person for you:2